-In this post, we cover everything you need to know about how to negotiate a house price down after a building survey carried out by Prinsegate.
+This post covers everything you need to know about how to negotiate a house price down after a building survey carried out by Prinsegate.

 Even if you’ve already agreed on a price, homebuyers can renegotiate as a house purchase is Subject to Contract (which can change at any time).
 So, after a surveyor has completed a survey, you may find that you should negotiate a lower price due to defects.

-You will need to get a RICS surveyor and choose the type of survey you wish to get to build evidence that the house price should be lowered.
+You will need to get an RICS surveyor and choose the type of survey you wish to build evidence that the house price should be lowered.

-But if there are problems with the property, you may choose to walk away, you could ask the house seller to make the relevant restorations, or you can negotiate the house price down.
+But if there are problems with the property, you may choose to walk away; you could ask the house seller to make the relevant restorations or negotiate the house price down.

 However, it’s important to note that neither the HomeBuyers Reports (which is a less thorough survey) nor the Full Building Survey provides a cost estimate for the defects or repairs.
-It will simply list all the issues and it’s then up to you to calculate the cost.
+It will only list all the issues, and it’s then up to you to calculate the cost.

-As well as this, your surveyor may also recommend further reports, depending on which initial survey you chose, in order for you to gather as much information as possible to make your case to the house seller.
-The idea is that you want to have a solid case for a price reduction – one that the house seller cannot dispute.
+As well as this, your surveyor may also recommend further reports, depending on which initial survey you’ve chosen, for you to gather as much information as possible to make your case to the house seller.
+The idea is that you want to have a solid chance for a price reduction – one that the house seller cannot dispute.

-Once you approach the house seller, the vendor may ask for follow-up reports so they can do their own estimations and for that reason, you must be fast with their requests to avoid them re-marketing.
+Once you approach the house seller, the vendor may ask for follow-up reports to do their estimations, and for that reason, you must be fast with their requests to avoid re-marketing.

-They may eventually choose that want to keep the initial price up and make the repairs themselves, saving you from the hassle.
+They may eventually choose to keep the initial price up to make the repairs themselves, saving you from the hassle.
 But then you must consider how well they will complete the job.
 Whichever option you choose, make sure you’re entirely happy with it.

 While you should remain tactful in these instances, you should feel confident.
 The vendor will know that finding a new house buyer will be time-consuming and costly, not to mention another buyer may find the same faults, so remember, the ball is in your court.

-If you have any more questions about how to negotiate a house price down after a survey, feel free to contact us with your query and we will provide you with FREE expert advice!
+If you have any more questions about how to negotiate a house price down after a building survey, feel free to contact us with your query and we will provide you with FREE expert advice!